EddieFreitag/poleCart-RL/README.md

 This project implements **the classic cart-pole balancing problem** without using Gym or pre-built physics for learning purposes.
 Both the **environment** and **reinforcement learning agent** were created **from scratch** to learn the underlying concepts.

+Current state:
+The learning is done with the pole starting upright, and penalizes falling down.
+Thus the agent is currently unable to continue once the pole falls and the game end.
+In Future the agent should be able to pick up the pole also from a fallen state.

 The goal:
 A cart moves left/right to balance a pendulum upright.
-The agent must learn a policy that prevents the pole from falling.
+The agent must learn a policy that picks up the pole and prevents the pole from falling.

 ---